This is a best prospect industry sector for this country. Includes a market overview and trade data.

 November 2021| Jaarbeurs Utrecht, the Netherlands

-Trade show, seminars, and online matchmaking for IT professionals.
+Trade shows, seminars, and online matchmaking for IT professionals.

 Association: Nederland ICT